U.S. dollar hits five-year highs, stocks rally

 "We're looking for any stimulus, and are vulnerable to no additional actions being taken," said Joseph Quinlan, chief market strategist at U.S. Trust, Bank of America Private Wealth Management in New York.
 "We'll feel more confident about global prospects if we have a more proactive ECB," he said.

-The dollar rose to its highest level since March 2009 against a basket of major currencies at 89.005 .DXY, and last traded at 88.961, up 0.35 percent for the session.
+The dollar rose to its highest level since March 2009 against a basket of major currencies at 89.005, and last traded at 88.961, up 0.35 percent for the session.

 U.S. stocks advanced, led by commodity-related shares, as data continued to show a strengthening U.S. economy.
 The U.S. private sector created 208,000 jobs last month, fewer than expected but suggesting a slowing global economy was having limited domestic impact.

-The benchmark 10-year Treasury US10YT=RR rose slightly above break-even to yield 2.2835 percent.
+The benchmark 10-year Treasury rose slightly above break-even to yield 2.2835 percent.

 U.S. crude closed higher after data showed a surprise tumble in inventories, but a report suggesting Saudi Arabia expected still lower prices for oil sent Brent below $70 a barrel.

-U.S. crude for January delivery CLc1 rose 50 cents to settle at $67.38 a barrel.
+U.S. crude for January delivery rose 50 cents to settle at $67.38 a barrel.

 (Reporting by Herbert Lash; Editing by Nick Zieminski and Alan Crosby)